Concentration

 Design and Development / Redevelopment

 This concentration includes two tracks: (1) Urban Design and (2) Development/ Redevelopment.
 Because of the connections between these two topics, many courses are listed in both tracks.
-Students may choose to combine these two tracks for a custom concentration or focus on one.
+Students may combine these two tracks for a custom concentration or focus on one.

 Urban Design Track